 You also have a series of core lectures that you are required to attend as part of your curriculum through your medical school.
 These may be held at 12:00 pm in lieu of your attendance at noon conference.
 You are excused from your floor duties for all lectures.

 You will be evaluated during this rotation by an attending and a senior resident.
 You have the option of having multiple attendings evaluate you if you work with more than one.
 You also have the option of having your intern fill out an evaluation on your behalf.
 You should be receiving feedback throughout your rotation, and more specifically should ask for a mid-rotation feedback session with your evaluators.
 Please turn in all evaluations to Ellen Hughes in Annenberg G-10 prior to your last day.

 How to apply for internal medicine clerkships and electives

 If you are interested in being assigned to a medicine floor team in your third or fourth year, please contact 484.476.3305 with your requests including block dates you are available to participate.

 To schedule an elective:

 You must be a fourth year student to participate in our electives due to the complexity of the rotation.
 Please send us more than one elective choice in your order of preference and more than one block of dates to work with.
-Please send this information to Ellen Hughes at email@example.com.
+Please send this information to Kathryn Lattanzio at firstname.lastname@example.org.

 If you have been accepted for a clerkship or elective, we will contact you with additional information.
 Once accepted, you will have to fax us confirmation that you have received an up-to-date flu vaccine and PPD.
 We will also need permission from your school for you to participate.
 Please do not send any paperwork until your rotation has been confirmed.
 Thank you.